 Learn how to engage your audience and craft video stories that hold on to the very end.
 Compelling visual stories grab your attention, spark discussion and pull at your emotions.
 Great video storytelling takes both narrative skill and technical understanding.

-In this certificate-earning production course, you’ll learn the foundations of video from professional filmmakers and multimedia journalists.
+In this certificate-earning online production course, you’ll learn the foundations of filmmaking from professional filmmakers and multimedia journalists.
 Plan, write, interview, shoot and edit your own short film alongside a community of makers.
 In this course, you’ll gain the practical skills necessary to kick-start your journey in video storytelling.

-Join us and start building your professional portfolio.
+Join us and start building your professional portfolio in film.
 Whether you’re looking for a career edge, side hustle, or weekend adventure, our online course gives you the tools to hone your craft.

-An experiential workshop in essential skills for producing video stories to a digital-first media environment.
+An experiential online workshop in essential skills for producing video stories to a digital-first media environment.

 - Learn the foundations of story form, and how to develop your own narrative.

-- Gain experience in pre-production through practical planning, storyboarding and making shot lists.
+- Gain experience in pre-production through practical planning and story craft.

-- Practice on-camera interview techniques, including interviewing subjects while social distancing.
+- Practice on-camera interview techniques, including interviewing subjects remotely.

 - Gain best practices for video production in cinematography and sound.